HugoBrunet13/DEX-LiquidityPool/README.md

 ### 1. Smart contracts - `contract/`
 Smart contract are implemented with **Solidity** and require the **version 0.8.0** of the compiler.
 1. `ERC20Token.sol`
-Basic ERC20 Token contract used by Liquidity providers and trader to use interact with the Dex
+Basic ERC20 Token contract used by Liquidity providers and trader to interact with the Dex

 2. `DEX.sol`
 Decentralized market place where new liquidity pool can be created.